 I wanted a recipe that was really healthy but also really filling, so I made my stuffing with a mix of black beans — star antioxidants — and quinoa, the perfect grain.
 I added into the mix some mushrooms and onions and then flavored it all up with the biryani masala.
 This is a recipe that’s as simple and easy as it’s healthy and delicious.
 In fact, the oven does most of the work.

-If you’re into grilling rather than baking in the summer (and I can totally understand if you are), these stuffed peppers are perfect for the grill.
+If you’re into grilling rather than baking in the summer (and I can totally understand if you are), these quinoa and black bean stuffed bell peppers are perfect for the grill.
 Stuff ’em, throw ’em on the grill, and cover them until the bottoms are nice and roasted.
 Plus, you’ll have that great, smoky grilled flavor that will have every carnivore in the vicinity eyeing you with envy.

 - 3 large bell peppers